 No Reviews at this time

-Brand new in 2020, The Wilson Collegiate Tennis Camps are coming to New Haven!
-The Wilson Collegiate Tennis Camps Yale University Camp is directed by Yale Head Men’s Tennis Chris Drake.
-The camp at Yale will provide young players with a fun and challenging environment enriched with an Ivy League Tradition.
+Returning to campus in 2022, The Wilson Collegiate Tennis Camps are coming back to New Haven!
+The Wilson Collegiate Tennis Camps – New Haven is co-directed by Yale Assistant Women’s Tennis Emma Davis and Men’s Assistant coach Eduardo Ugalde.
+The camp in Connecticut will provide young players with a fun and challenging environment enriched with an Ivy League Tradition.

 Throughout the week each camper receives personal attention, advanced teaching techniques, intensive drill work and game/match play daily.
 Campers are broken into small instructional groups with those of similar age., ability and experience so each child is working in a group that is commensurate with their experience level.
 We tailor each program to the level of the players.